About

 • Sift all the dry ingredients together into a large bowl.

-• Combine and eggs, buttermilk, vanilla and 5 tbsp melted butter in a jug and whisk to mix well.
+• Combine the eggs, buttermilk, vanilla, and the 5 tbsp / 75 g melted butter in a jug, and whisk to mix well.

 • Pour the wet ingredients into the dry ingredients and mix until just combined.
-Do not over-mix.
+Do NOT over-mix.
+Stop mixing while you can still see some small lumps in the batter.

-• Scrape the batter into the prepared sheet pan, and then using an offset spatula, evenly spread the batter.
-Gently shake the sheet pan to make sure that the batter is evenly spread, but do not shake or knock the pan too hard (as this may deflate the batter).
+• Scrape the batter into the prepared sheet pan.
+Then evenly spread the batter using an offset spatula.
+Gently shake the sheet pan to make sure the batter is evenly spread, but do not shake too hard or knock the pan on your work surface (as this may deflate the batter).

-• Place the sheet pan in the center of your oven and bake for 5 - 7 minutes.
-Check at 5 minutes - the pancakes are done, if the center of the pancake is springy to the touch, and a toothpick inserted into the middle comes out clean.
+• Place the sheet pan in the rack just above the center of your oven, and bake for 5 – 7 minutes.
+Check at 5 minutes, initially.
+The pancakes are done if the center is springy to the touch, and a toothpick inserted into the middle comes out clean, or with just a few dry crumbs attached.

-• Remove the sheet pan pancakes from the oven as soon as they turn golden brown.
+• Remove the sheet pan pancakes from the oven as soon as they turn golden brown in color.

 • Cut the pancakes (while they are hot) into 8 (large), or 12 (medium), or 16 (small) portions.

-• Serve while warm with maple syrup, or pancake syrup and other toppings.
+• Serve while warm with maple syrup, or pancake syrup, and other toppings of your choosing.

-These additions can be added BEFORE baking the pancakes
+These additions can be incorporated BEFORE baking the pancakes

-• Chocolate chip pancakes - Sprinkle chocolate chips on top
+• Chocolate chip sheet pan pancakes – Sprinkle chocolate chips on top

-• Blueberry pancakes - Sprinkle blueberries on top
+• Blueberry sheet pan pancakes – Sprinkle blueberries on top

 • Strawberry pancakes – Sprinkle some sliced strawberries on top